net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

 icon: mdi:map-marker
 ```

-In order to use these atributes type safely, you can provide a class that can Json-deserialize these attributes into properties. eg:
+To use these attributes with type safety you can provide a class that can JSON-deserialize the attributes into properties:

 ```csharp
 record ZoneAttributes